-32.6.
+30.6.
 Investment Risks

 The Bank's investment risks include equity shares of the Bank in other legal entities' capital and in PPE.
 In accordance with the regulations of the National Bank of Serbia, the amount of the Bank's investments in one non-financial sector party (10% of the Bank's capital) is monitored, as well as the total Bank's investments in a single non-financial sector entity and in the Bank's fixed assets (60% of the Bank's capital).
-As disclosed in Note 26, as of 31 December 2023, there is a deviation from the prescribed limit.
-The Bank's management is taking the necessary measures in order to comply with this indicator.
+As of 31 December 2024, investment indicators were within regulatory limits.